If you are a family member or friend raising a child on behalf of their parents, legal advice will help you understand what your rights are.

 There are no current plans to extend legal aid for kinship carers.

-From 1 May 2023, legal aid changes which extend eligibility for those pursuing special guardianship orders in private family law came into force following a commitment made by the Ministry of Justice in 2019.
+From 1 May 2023, legal aid changes extending eligibility for those pursuing special guardianship orders in private family law came into force.
+This followed a commitment made by the Ministry of Justice in 2019.

-The Independent Review of Children’s Social Care recommended in May 2022 that legal aid should be provided to kinship carers in a range of circumstances, but no further action has been taken to date despite an earlier commitment made in Stable Homes, Built on Love in February 2023 to explore “options for an extension of legal aid for carers with SGOs and CAOs”.
+The Independent Review of Children’s Social Care recommended in May 2022 that legal aid should be provided to kinship carers in a range of circumstances, but no further action has been taken since.
+This is despite an earlier commitment made in Stable Homes, Built on Love in February 2023 to explore “options for an extension of legal aid for carers with SGOs and CAOs”.

 The terms of reference of the Review of Civil Legal Aid noted that the scope and eligibility of legal aid were not within its remit.

-The Law Commission has agreed to undertake a review of the legal framework for kinship carers and whether the current landscape across England and Wales is fit for purpose.
+The Law Commission has agreed to undertake a review of the legal framework for kinship carers and whether the current landscape across England and Wales is fit for purpose, but the start date is unknown and subject to resourcing.
 Project details confirm this will include how current orders, including child arrangements orders and special guardianship orders, are working for kinship carers and the potential for reform of such orders in the kinship care context, including “considering the possibility of a new bespoke order for this situation”.

 For some kinship carers, choosing a private law route may be a deliberate and conscious decision, but too many others are poorly advised and pushed down this expensive and often challenging route without understanding the short- and long-term support implications for them and their children.
 Local authority support for kinship carers is often unavailable for those who have an arrangement secured by an order made in private proceedings.

-The Government should work closely with the Ministry of Justice and commit to extending legal aid to a wider group of kinship carers.
-This should include reform to unlock independent legal advice for prospective kinship carers considering a legal order, funding for family and friends pursuing a legal order in either public or private law proceedings, and protection from costly litigation for existing kinship carers taken back to court by birth parents at a later date.
+Supported by the Department for Education, the Ministry of Justice should commit to extending legal aid to a wider group of kinship carers.
+This should include reform to unlock independent legal advice for prospective kinship carers considering a legal order, funding for family and friends pursuing a legal order in either public or private law proceedings, and protection from costly litigation for existing kinship carers taken back to court by parents at a later date.

 These extensions would be strengthened further by ensuring kinship carers have a right to a role in legal proceedings where there is potential that they could become a kinship carer; the family justice system should recognise kinship carers in public and private care proceedings and seek to involve kinship carers and children in an accessible way, where appropriate, and consider how orders made in private family law could impact negatively on the resultant support available to carers and their children.